cldf-datasets/uratyp/README.md

 ### `GB`

-This folder contains files that constitute the GB part of the UraTyp.
+This folder includes the GB part of the UraTyp, i.e. the data that was collected using the GB questionnaire.

 1. `Features.csv`